-The attached garage was designed for three cars with access provided by three overhead-style doors.
+The attached garage was designed for three cars with access provided by two overhead-style doors.
 A functional electric garage door opener was present.
 The garage floor was in good condition.

-The garage door safety pressure reverse system is not operable.
-This means that the door does not stop and reverse when resistance is placed at the base of the door.
-The opener should be adjusted or repaired.
+The garage door safety pressure reverse system on both doors was not operable.
+This means that the doors do not stop and reverse when resistance is placed at the base of the door.
+The openers should be adjusted or repaired.